Johnny Cash: American Recordings

-No longer sought-after by major labels, he was offered a contract with producer Rick Rubin's American Recordings label, which had recently been rebranded from Def American, under which name it was better known for rap and hard rock.
+No longer sought after by major labels, he was offered a contract with producer Rick Rubin's American Recordings label, which had recently been rebranded from Def American, under which name it was better known for rap and hard rock.
 Under Rubin's supervision, he recorded American Recordings (1994) in his living room, accompanied only by his Martin Dreadnought guitar – one of many Cash played throughout his career.
 The album featured covers of contemporary artists selected by Rubin.
 The album had a great deal of critical and commercial success, winning a Grammy for Best Contemporary Folk Album.
 Cash wrote that his reception at the 1994 Glastonbury Festival was one of the highlights of his career.
 This was the beginning of a decade of music industry accolades and commercial success.
 He teamed up with Brooks & Dunn to contribute "Folsom Prison Blues" to the AIDS benefit album Red Hot + Country produced by the Red Hot Organization.
-On the same album, he performed Bob Dylan's "Forever Young."
+On the same album, he performed Bob Dylan's "Forever Young" as track number eight on the CD release.

 Cash and his wife appeared on a number of episodes of the television series Dr. Quinn, Medicine Woman.
 He also lent his voice for a cameo role in The Simpsons episode "El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer)", as the "Space Coyote" that guides Homer Simpson on a spiritual quest.
+In the 2015 toys-to-life video game Lego Dimensions, Cash posthumously reprised his role as the "Space Coyote" in the exclusive level for Homer, "The Mysterious Voyage of Homer" (a remake of the episode) via archival audio recordings from the original episode.

 Cash was joined by guitarist Kim Thayil of Soundgarden, bassist Krist Novoselic of Nirvana, and drummer Sean Kinney of Alice in Chains for a cover of Willie Nelson's "Time of the Preacher", featured on the tribute album Twisted Willie, released in January 1996.